-Course provision for the region of Yorkshire and the Humber is delivered by The University of Leeds and Sheffield Health and Social Care NHS Foundation Trust on a collaborative basis, as commissioned by HEE YH.
+Course provision for the region of Yorkshire and the Humber is delivered by The University of Leeds and Sheffield Health and Social Care NHS Foundation Trust on a collaborative basis, as commissioned by the Yorkshire School of Psychiatry.

-The University of Leeds collaborates with psychiatrists from Leeds and York Partnership Foundation NHS Trust, Leeds Community Healthcare NHS Trust, South West Yorkshire Partnership NHS Foundation Trust, Bradford District Care NHS Foundation Trust, Humber NHS Foundation Trust, NAViGO, and the Yorkshire part of Tees, Esk and Wear Valleys NHS Foundation Trust to provide teaching in the North, West and East of the region.
+The University of Leeds collaborates with psychiatrists from Leeds and York Partnership Foundation NHS Trust, Leeds Community Healthcare NHS Trust, South West Yorkshire Partnership NHS Foundation Trust, Bradford District Care NHS Foundation Trust, Humber NHS Foundation Trust, NAViGO, and the Yorkshire part of Tees, Esk and Wear Valleys NHS Foundation Trust to provide teaching in the North, East and West of the region.